-TC Media, the Media Sector of TC Transcontinental, employs more than 200 people at TC Media Books and Groupe Constructo.
+TC Media Sector of TC Transcontinental, employs over 300 people at TC Media Books and Groupe Constructo.
 TC Media Books is the leading Canadian French-language educational publishing group as well as a trade book publisher, the leader in the supplemental educational material market in Québec and the leading distributor of French-language specialized books in Canada.
-Groupe Constructo is the leader in strategic information for Québec's construction industry and is also a partner of CGI Inc. in operating Québec's système électronique d'appel d'offres (SEAO) (electronic tendering system).
+Groupe Constructo is the leader in strategic information for Québec's construction industry and is also a partner of CGI Inc. in operating Québec's electronic tendering system ("SEAO").